Simmler Charlotte

 My research activities also aim at addressing various biological questions from the metabolic changes of benthic invertebrates (e.g. sponges, bryozoans) facing anthropogenic pressures (MARINDIV project), to the study of chemical exchanges and communication between species through the analysis of their specialized (exo)metabolites (SESAM & MARRIO project)

-I am also co-managing a shared facility dedicated to Metabolomic analyses and Natural Product Chemistry (abb.
-MSN).
+I am co-managing the shared facility dedicated to Metabolomic analyses and Natural Product Chemistry (abb.
+MSN), and in charge of the NEMO team web-page.

 • 2019 up to now – CR CNRS – IMBE, Marseille, France